marc-shade/Ollama-Workbench/README.md

 - Navigate through different functionalities using the sidebar.
 - Select the desired test, chat, document, workflow, or maintenance function.

+### Chat
+- **Chat**: Select a model and start chatting!
+The chat interface will automatically detect and color code blocks within the assistant's responses.
+- **Workspace**: Use the Workspace tab to save and manage code and text generated during your chat sessions.
+You can add new items manually or save assistant responses directly to the workspace.
+- **Files**: Upload, view, edit, and delete files.
+These files can be used as corpus in the Chat.

+### Workflow
+- **Manage Projects**: Select "Manage Projects" from the Workflow section in the sidebar.
+You can create new projects, add tasks to projects, assign tasks to AI agents, and run the agents to generate outputs for each task.
+- **Manage Prompts**: Create, edit, and delete custom prompts for Agent Type, Metacognitive Type, and Voice Type.
+You can also download and upload prompt JSON files for easy sharing and backup.

 ### Model Management
 - **List Local Models**: Select to view available models.
 - **Show Model Information**: Choose a model to view its detailed information.